Teleport Authentication with Azure Active Directory (AD) | Teleport

 -

-Enter the URL for your Teleport Proxy Service host in the Entity ID and Reply URL fields:https://mytenant.teleport.sh:443/v1/webapi/saml/acs/ad
+Enter the URL for your Teleport Proxy Service host in the Entity ID and Reply URL fields, for example:https://mytenant.teleport.sh:443/v1/webapi/saml/acs/ad

 Click Save before proceeding to the next step.